Things to Do in Nashville With Teens: Best Activities for Every Interest

 Why Teens Love It

 It’s authentic Nashville without the late-night party vibe.
 Teens often love the chance to hear talented musicians covering their favorite pop or rock hits in addition to country classics.
-For music lovers, it feels like walking through an endless concert — and it’s a fun way to say they’ve been “on Broadway.”
+For music lovers, it feels like walking through an endless concert, and it’s a fun way to say they’ve been “on Broadway.”

 Family Tip: Visit two or three honky-tonks back-to-back to sample different styles.
 Robert’s Western World is a classic, while places like Legends Corner and Tootsie’s Orchid Lounge often surprise families with their range of music.
+Acme Feed and Seed allows underage all night during the week and until 9pm on the weekends.

 Best Restaurants in Nashville for Teenagers